Solv’s new Robotic Automation technology opens up closed EHRs and unlocks opportunities for healthcare innovation

 Unfortunately, many widely used EHR vendors still do not offer modern, interoperable solutions.
 They intentionally close off their systems to outside technology.
 In some cases, EHRs will claim they are interoperable but end up charging their customers exorbitant and prohibitive fees to open data connections for integrations.
 The worst part: there is zero customer or patient justification for the obstruction.
 It’s protectionist and ultimately works against their core customer.
 Imagine if Apple only allowed you to use apps built by their software developer.
 Imagine if Costco only stocked their shelves with Kirkland-branded products for their members.
 You actually can’t imagine it because it’s so clearly absurd.
 And yet, here we are in American healthcare.

 Health systems, providers and urgent care operators running closed EHRs have been left with fewer choices.
-Patient engagement suffers, and ultimately, the quality of care does too.
+Patient engagement suffers, and ultimately, patient experience does too.
 More and more, we hear from practices that want to move off of their EHR, or use best-in-class technology for patient engagement or telemedicine, but they are locked into a system that has fallen behind and is incompatible with modern technology.
 The bottom line: It’s time for this antiquated thinking to end and for providers to freely operate in a way that supports patient engagement, patient outcomes and ultimately modernizes practices across the country.

 Today, Solv is taking our commitment to interoperability another step forward.
 We’re proud to announce support for an innovative technology, Robotic Automation, that allows Solv’s software to seamlessly work with legacy EHR systems.
-And we’re excited that one of the first EHRs we’re supporting with a Robotic Automation is DocuTAP from Experity.
-If you use DocuTAP and want to use Solv’s patient experience software to drive a ‘wow’ experience for your patients, but data transfer to the EHR has been holding you back, we’ve fixed that for you.
-A DocuTAP Robotic Automation is included with Solv for no additional fee.
+If you want to use Solv’s patient experience software to drive a ‘wow’ experience for your patients, but data transfer to the EHR has been holding you back, we’ve fixed that for you.
+Robotic Automation is included with Solv for no additional fee.

 How do Robotic Automations replace the need for a complex EHR integration?
 It’s simple — we do it by taking on the work your staff would perform transferring data from Solv into your EHR and automating it.
 This AI-based technology automatically handles the data entry, transferring registration data to the patient record and adding an appointment to the EHR’s schedule.
 Think of it as a robot that is smart enough to do all of the pointing, clicking, copying and pasting — saving minutes per patient and hours per day that your staff can use on higher value tasks.